What? This Hasn't Happened To The Warriors Since The Franchise Moved To California In 1962

 The tweet from ESPN Stats & Info can be seen embedded below.

-The Warriors had come into the game with a 30-10 record in 40 games, which is the second seed in the Western Conference behind the Phoenix Suns.
+The Warriors fell to 30-11 in 41 games with the loss, but are still the second seed in the Western Conference.

-As for the Bucks, they came into the game 26-17, and are the fourth seed in the Eastern Conference.
+As for the Bucks, they improved to 27-17 in 44 games, and are the fourth seed in the Eastern Conference.

 Related stories on NBA basketball